Tugaytalha/MosaicMind_Web/README.md

 ## Usage
 You can access website by visiting 'https://elegant-sable-b636ee.netlify.app/'.
 And you can send requests to the server by 'https://mosaicmind-web.onrender.com/'.
+No need to build or run separately.
+Also, when you build the project yourself, you cannot access the database correctly due to security rules.

 ## Prerequisites